BaldurTheBuilder/Employee-Tracker-through-SQL-SN28H35/README.md

 ## Credits
 N/A
 ## License
-Please see the license section of the REPO.
+Please see the license section in the REPO.

 ---